dagartga/dagartga.github.io/_posts/2024-03-10-causal-impact.md

 <br>
 **Chart 1:  Actual vs. Counterfactual**

 The top chart shows the actual data for the impacted group as a black line, in other words the *actual* average daily sales for customers who did go on to sign up to the Delivery Club.
 You can also see the counterfactual, which is shown with the blue dotted line.
 The purple area around the blue dotted line represents the confidence intervals around the counterfactual - in other words, the range in which the algorithm believes the prediction should fall in.
-A wider confidence interval suggests that the model is less sure about it's counterfactual prediction - and this is all taken into account when we look to quantify the actual uplift.
+A wider confidence interval suggests that the model is less sure about it's counterfactual prediction - and this is all taken into account when looking to quantify the actual uplift.

 Just eyeing this first chart, it does indeed look like there is some increase in daily average spend for customers who joined the club, over-and-above what the model suggests they would have done, if the club was never in existence.
-We will look at the actual numbers for this very soon.
+THe actual numbers for this will be viewed very soon.

 <br>
 **Chart 2:  Pointwise Effects**

 This second chart shows that for each day (or data point in general) in the time-series, the *raw differences* between the actual values and the values for the counterfactual.
 It is plotting the *differences* from Chart 1.
 As an example, if on Day 1 the actual and the counterfactual were the same, this chart would show a value of 0.
-If the actual is higher than the counterfactual then we would see a positive value on this chart, and vice versa.
+If the actual is higher than the counterfactual then a positive value would be seen on this chart, and vice versa.
 It is essentially showing how far above or below the counterfactual, the actual values are.

 What is interesting here is that for the pre-period there is a difference surrounding zero, but in the post period there is mostly positive values mirroring what was seen in Chart 1 where the actual average spend was greater than the counterfactual.